sai6855/react-use-api/README.md

 Function which useApi returns accepts a parameter wrapperFunc, if you are using redux and needs to dispatch your api thunk function, you can add dispatch function to wrapperFunc key.

+**If apiFunc doesn't return a promise, very likely your app will break.
+So apiFunc should always be a function which returns a promise

 ```

 const dispatch = useDispatch()